melezhik/swat/README.md

 Swat allow you to call one story from another, using notion of swat modules.

 Swat modules are reusable swat stories.
 Swat never execute swat modules directly, instead you have to to call ones from your swat story.
-Story calling another story is a _upstream story_, story is being called is a _downsream_ story.
+Story calling another story is a _upstream story_, story is being called is a _downstream_ story.
 ( This kind of analogy is taken from Jenkins CI )